 enjoy a getaway at Graylyn Estate

-Gravlyn is one of the largest private homes in the whole state.
+Graylyn is one of the largest private homes in the whole state.
 Visitors can enjoy a romantic weekend in North Carolina in this private estate.
-It was previously constructed by the R.J.
-Reynolds Tobacco Company in the 1930s.
+It was previously constructed by Mr. and Mrs. Bowman Gray in the 1930s.
 It’s currently an opulent hotel offering the finest luxury in town.
 They host many events which include a tour of the estate and tastings of their house wines.

 It’s in a Normal Revival style on 85 acres of vast and verdant grounds.
 Each room is special with its own unique decor for the ultimate individualized experience.

 Just west of Winston-Salem lives a valley rich in varietals is this fantastic NC winery.
 There are over 40 verdant vineyards within this rich million-acre land area.
 Yadkin Wineries is an idyllic day trip from the city as many are very close by.
 There are wineries serving up everything from the classic Carolina muscadine wines to the traditional Vitis viniferas of Europe.
 There are small batch producers and expansive enterprises with charming country tasting rooms and sweeping views overlooking the fields of vineyards.

 Day Trip to Mount Airy

 Mount Airy has all of the Southern small-town charm and hospitality imaginable.
 Known as the home of Andy Griffith, it inspired the fictional town of Mayberry on his hit 1960s TV series.
 It feels like a step back in time and a step into the show in many ways, celebrating their claim to fame through museums, tours, and storefronts.
 It’s a kitschy experience that is one-of-a-kind.

 Museum of Early Southern Decorative Arts